As social workers, we so often concern ourselves with the “next step” — for our clients, for our organizations, for our communities.

 The regular standing format for the M.S.W. degree requires the completion of 60 credit hours of graduate study (two years of full-time study).
 The first 30 credit hours (the generalist curriculum) may be taken in one academic year on a full-time basis or may be extended to a maximum of two years in the structured part-time format.

-Students in both the regular and advanced standing formats select a concentration for the last 30 credit hours, which can be completed in one academic year on a full-time basis or extended to a maximum of two years in the structured part-time format.
+Students in both the regular and advanced standing formats select a concentration (specialization) for the last 30 credit hours, which can be completed in one academic year on a full-time basis or extended to a maximum of two years in the structured part-time format.
 Students are usually in a field instruction practicum two days each week during the generalist curriculum and three days each week during the concentration curriculum.
 Course credit for work or life experience is not granted in lieu of M.S.W. course credit hours.

 An M.S.W. degree enables our students to empower others and effect change in prevalent areas such as: